The Engineering ToolBox Web Google

 Sodium Erythorbate

 Erythorbic acid and its sodium salt can replace Sodium sulfite and Hydrazine as oxygen scavengers.
-Sodium Erythorbate is a non toxic oxygen scavenger that can be used also in food processing systems.
+Sodium Erythorbate is a non toxic oxygen scavenger that can also be used in food processing systems.

 Adding Scavenger Chemicals